QUIQQER/amazon-affiliate/README.md

 Features
 --------

-- Adds Amazon affiliate tags to all Amazon links
+- Adds your affiliate tag to all Amazon links
 - Different tags for different domains

 Installation
 ------------

-The package name is: quiqqer/amazon-affiliate
+The package name is: `quiqqer/amazon-affiliate`

 Contribute